 Direct transmission includes when in close contact with those sneezing and coughing.

 Indirect transmission is from touching contaminated surfaces.

 Hazard Who is at risk of harm?
-Level of Risk (Low Medium High) Actions to Minimise Risk Outbreak of COVID-19 is not contained due to not following local health protection team advice Pupils, staff and families 3 4 12 M School previously followed advice outlined by Government for partial reopening of school.
+Level of Risk (Low Medium High) Actions to Minimise Risk to not following local health protection team advice families Μ reopening of school.
 Control measure 10 is an additional control measure identified for full reopening of schools.
 If school has two or more confirmed cases of COVID-19 with 14 days, or an overall rise in sickness absence where COVID-19 is suspected, school will continue to work with the local health protection team who will advise if additional action is required.
 In some instances, the health protection team may recommend a larger number of people self-isolate at home as a precautionary measure.
 This could also be extended to the year group or whole site.
 In the event an outbreak within school is confirmed, a mobile testing unit may be dispatched to test others who may have been in contact with the person who has tested positive.
 Testing will focus initially upon the person's class, followed by their year group, then the whole school if necessary, in line with routine public health outbreak control practice.